Biological-Microsystems-Laboratory/git-style-guide-and-tutorial/readme.md

 You should see two entries listing the commit hash, which will be how you refer to the commit internally, as well as yourself as the author, the date and you commit comment.

-Now lets make a mirror of this repo on github.
+Now lets make a mirror of this repository on GitHub.
 Login to git hub in your browser and make a new repository.
 Name it the same as the directory your working in as your computer, test.
 Don't initialize with a readme.
 Now go back to the terminal and add a remote

     $ git remote add origin https://github.com/<username>/<directory>.git